 Villa Sainte Maxime is a stunning penthouse located in an 8000 sqm park with direct beach access.
 The unique position of the penthouse offers magnificent sea views from each of the 5 bedrooms.
 Enjoy a 300 sqm roofed terrace, complete with BBQ, kitchen, and Teppenyaki.
 There is also a Japanese garden, private swimming pool, and delightful Jacuzzi.
 A short walk brings guests to the city center with its delightful shops, restaurants, botanical garden, and La Croisette tennis club.
-Saint Tropez and Grimaud is a mere 15 minutes from Sainte Maxime's port in water taxi.
+Saint Tropez and Grimaud are a mere 15 minutes from Sainte Maxime's port by water taxi.

 With a long list of beaches, St. Tropez has lured sun seekers from all over the globe.
 Some of the best known include Pampelonne Beach, Tahiti Beach and Moorea.
 Most offer water sport activities and beach side dining.

 Walk the wide promenade along St. Tropez's old port and take in the array of fishing craft and luxurious yachts.
 Don't forget the ancient market and the daily fish market that offer some of the freshest fish and produce in the region.